-Any kind of structure will hold pike, though, as they look for a darkened, camouflaged corner where they can bide their time before rushing out to engulf a fish that strays within striking range.
+Also, check any kind of structure as these tend to hold pike.
+Pike tend to look for a darkened, camouflaged corner where they can bide their time before rushing out to engulf a fish that strays within striking range.

 On canals and rivers, moored boats are also worth targeting, especially those that are lived in over winter, as just a slight increase in temperature in the water under the boat will bring in the little fish, and the pike will follow.